Bonds react to interest-rate developments. What it means for investors.

 Expected interest-rate development determines strategy for bonds

 The interest structure can take different forms over time.
-Depending on the direction in which the interest rate will change, the investor follows another strategy.
-The aim is to reduce losses in case of an undesired interest-rate movement as well as maximize profits in case of an advantageous movement.
+Depending on the expectation of the direction in which the interest rate will change, the investor pursues a different strategy.
+The aim is to reduce losses in the event of an undesired interest-rate movement as well as maximize profits in case of an advantageous movement.

 Among strategies, a fundamental distinction is made between those based on assets and those that also include the liabilities of pension funds or insurance companies.
-With the latter, the primary goal is to coordinate the interest-rate risks of both sides (meaning assets and liabilities) with each other.
-The goal is to thus make the balance sheet immune to interest-rate movements.
+With the latter, the focus is on coordinating the interest-rate risks of both sides (meaning assets and liabilities) with each other.
+The aim is to thus make the balance sheet immune to interest-rate movements.

 - Even ladder: Equal distribution

 With this strategy, investments are spread out evenly across all term segments.
 Periodically, short-term investments are sold in order to stock up on long-term investments and to recreate the original duration.
 This strategy is rather inflexible in terms of including a tactical expectation.

 - Bullet: Concentration on one segment

 The bullet strategy focuses on one term segment.
 This strategy is expected to perform better than, or at least not as poorly as, the rest of the curve.
 The duration of this strategy is very close to the selected term.

 Those relying on the barbell strategy avoid investing in a given term segment.
 Frequently, short-term bonds are combined with long-term bonds.
 In the middle, the investments have a medium duration.
 As a rule, this strategy is selected if the middle segment appears very unattractive.

 Optimize bond yields – adapt strategy to interest-rate developments